syntax-engineering/datum/README.md

 Datum is a simple take on Data Driven Testing for Rails.
 Datum:

 * Enables data-driven test cases
+* Adds a simple scenario mechanism to test data

 ## Rails 4